 Subscribe for free to receive new posts in your inbox:

-Ryan McCarl is an experienced litigation attorney who has taught legal writing to audiences including the State of Texas Office of the Attorney General.
-Before co-founding the litigation boutique Rushing McCarl LLP, McCarl researched artificial intelligence and taught Advanced Legal Writing on the faculty of the UCLA School of Law, clerked for the Honorable David M. Ebel on the United States Court of Appeals for the Tenth Circuit, worked as a litigator at WilmerHale and Hueston Hennigan, and wrote publications about complex legal topics ranging from claim preclusion to sovereign debt arbitration.
-He earned a J.D. with Honors from the University of Chicago Law School and holds M.A. degrees from the University of Chicago and University of Michigan.
+Before co-founding Rushing McCarl LLP, McCarl researched AI and taught Advanced Legal Writing at the UCLA School of Law, clerked for the Honorable David M. Ebel on the United States Court of Appeals for the Tenth Circuit, and worked as a litigation attorney at WilmerHale and Hueston Hennigan.
+He has published articles about topics ranging from claim preclusion to creditors’ remedies in outlets including the Stanford Journal of International Law and Cincinnati Law Review.

 McCarl earned a J.D. with Honors from the University of Chicago Law School and holds M.A. degrees from the University of Chicago and the University of Michigan as well as a B.A. from the University of Chicago.